sillybytes/sillybytes/posts/from_blogger_to_hakyll.md

 So here is what I want instead:

-1. Completely port *Silly Bytes* to *Hakyll* and *GitHub pages*

-Write every post in *markdown* only, and have them generated automatically.
+1. Completely port *Silly Bytes* to *Hakyll* and *GitHub pages*.
+Write every post in *markdown* only, and have them automatically generated.

-2. Further customize the design
+2. Further customize the design.
 While I've managed to get pretty far with Blogger's custom CSS option, there are still some aspects that doesn't quite fit what I want.

-3. Preserve all the links to my previous posts
+3. Preserve all the links to previous posts

-There are quite a few links to my posts all over the place: Reddit, Taringa, ElHacker.net, Facebook, etc. I want them to keep them working just fine.

 # The initial setup